NoSchoolViolence/wesley-crawler/README.md

     `CSV SAVE_AS_CSV=1`
 - save the resarch result as
     `JSON SAVE_AS_JSON=1`
+ If you want to upload your dataset formatted as CSV and/or JSON to box.com - Cloud File Storage - you can create a custom application on Box.com and use your account or you can ask to _Ramazan_.

+ to configure Box.com integration update boxconfig.py and set the following attributes:
+ `CLIENT_ID='USE_YOUR_CLIENT_ID'`
+ `CLIENT_SECRET='USE_YOUR_OWN_SECRET'`
+ `ACCESS_TOKEN='USE_YOUR_TOKEN'`

 ### RUN the Crawler
 to run the crawler run app.py
   `python3.6 appy`